Erik Rafael

-Erik Rafael Barragán (born 13 March 2000) is a Spanish professional footballer who plays as a forward for CD Mirandés B.
+Erik Rafael Barragán (born 13 March 2000) is a Spanish professional footballer who plays as a forward for FE Grama.

 Club career

-Born in Barcelona, Catalonia, Rafael represented CF Barceloneta, CF Damm, RCD Espanyol and Real Betis as a youth.
-On 20 August 2019, after finishing his formation, he was loaned to Tercera División side UA Horta for the season.
+Born in Barcelona, Catalonia, Rafael represented CF Barceloneta, CF Damm, RCD Espanyol, and Real Betis as a youth.
+On 20 August 2019, after finishing his youth career, he was loaned to a Tercera División side, UA Horta for the season.

-Rafael made his senior debut on 31 August 2019, starting in a 1–2 home loss against CF Pobla de Mafumet, and scored his first senior goal on 7 September by netting the opener in a 4–0 away routing of CF Igualada.
-The following 30 January, after scoring nine goals, he left the club and signed for RCD Mallorca's B-team.
+Rafael made his senior debut on 31 August 2019, starting in a 1–2 home loss to CF Pobla de Mafumet, and scored his first senior goal on 7 September by scoring the opener in a 4–0 away win over CF Igualada.
+The following 30 January, after scoring nine goals, he left the club and signed with RCD Mallorca's B-team.

 On 6 September 2020, Rafael joined CE Manresa also in the fourth tier.
 On 26 July of the following year, he agreed to a contract with CD Mirandés and was assigned to the reserves in Tercera División RFEF.

 Rafael made his first team debut for the Jabatos on 1 December 2021, coming on as a late substitute for Unai Rementería in a 3–0 away win over CD San Roque de Lepe, in the season's Copa del Rey.
 His professional debut occurred the following 2 January, as he replaced Imanol García de Albéniz late into a 2–0 home win over Real Zaragoza in the Segunda División championship.